-Prioritize communication, use visuals, and standardize processes to align your team and bring everyone on to the same page.
+Prioritize communication, use visual collaboration, and standardize processes to align your team and get everyone on the same page.
 Focus on clarifying everyone’s roles and responsibilities to ensure expectations are understood and met.

 Employ and standardize processes

 Cloud management doesn’t stop after migration is complete.
-There is maintenance, compliance audits, optimization, resource deployment, data integration, and more.
+There will still be maintenance, compliance audits, optimization, resource deployment, data integration, and more critical tasks to be done on a regular basis.
 To keep up with everything, you are going to need to institute and standardize processes for continued cloud management from your team.